ArpadGBondor/Leave-Management/README.md

   - Their pending, approved, and rejected leave lists

 - Provides a central place for managers to track and handle all rejected leave requests for the team.

+### Your calendar

+- Displays the logged-in user’s personal leave calendar.

+- The calendar shows:

+  - Workdays based on the user’s configured work schedule
+  - Bank holidays for the selected region
+  - Pending leave requests
+  - Approved leaves
+  - Remaining yearly holiday entitlement

+- The calendar updates automatically in real time based on:

+  - The user’s role (Employee, Manager, Owner)
+  - Their user-level configured or company default holiday entitlement
+  - Approved, pending, changed, or cancelled leave requests

+- Any action taken by the user or by a manager (approval, rejection, cancellation) is reflected immediately without page refresh.

+- This page serves as the **primary day-to-day dashboard** for employees to:
+  - Track upcoming time off
+  - Understand remaining entitlement
+  - Visually plan future leave requests

 ### Your pending requests